-The Texas Legislature created the TGPC and established its membership in 1989 and amended the membership in 1993 and 1999.
-The TGPC includes members from ten state agencies or organizations.
-State law designates TCEQ as the lead agency, and the executive director as the TGPC's chair.
+The Texas Legislature created TGPC and established its membership in 1989 and amended the membership in 1993 and 1999.
+TGPC includes members from 10 state agencies and organizations.
+State law designates TCEQ as the lead agency, and TCEQ's executive director as TGPC's chair.

-The Executive Administrator of the Texas Water Development Board (TWDB) is designated as the TGPC's vice chair.
-The other members of the TGPC are:
+The executive administrator of the TWDB is designated as TGPC's vice chair.
+The other members of TGPC are:

-- Executive Director of the Railroad Commission of Texas (RRC) - Commissioner of Health of the Texas Department of State Health Services (DSHS) - Deputy Commissioner of the Texas Department of Agriculture (TDA) - Executive Director of the Texas State Soil and Water Conservation Board (TSSWCB) - Representative selected by the Texas Alliance of Groundwater Districts (TAGD) - Director of Texas A&M AgriLife Research (AgriLife Research) - Director of the Bureau of Economic Geology (BEG) of The University of Texas at Austin - Representative of the Water Well Drillers and Pump Installers Program at the Texas Department of Licensing and Regulation (TDLR)
+- Executive director of RRC. - Commissioner of Health of the Texas Department of State Health Services (DSHS). - Deputy commissioner of the Texas Department of Agriculture (TDA).

+- Executive director of the Texas State Soil and Water Conservation Board (TSSWCB). - Representative selected by the Texas Alliance of Groundwater Districts (TAGD). - Director of Texas A&M AgriLife Research (AgriLife Research). - Director of the Bureau of Economic Geology (BEG) of The University of Texas at Austin. - Representative of the Water Well Drillers and Pump Installers Program at the Texas Department of Licensing and Regulation (TDLR).

-Members serve on the TGPC in addition to their normal agency duties and each agency must provide additional staff as necessary for the TGPC to carry out its responsibilities.
-All members may designate a representative to the TGPC, but they remain responsible for the representative's acts and decisions.
+Members serve on TGPC in addition to their normal agency duties, and each agency provides additional staff as necessary for TGPC to fulfill its responsibilities.
+All members may designate a representative to TGPC, but they remain responsible for that representative's acts and decisions.
 Appendix 1 lists the current members and their designated representatives.
-Detailed groundwater protection program descriptions for all the member agencies and organizations are developed on an annual basis by the TGPC and included in the annual Joint Report.
+Detailed groundwater protection program descriptions for all the member agencies and organizations are developed on an annual basis by TGPC and included in the annual Joint Report.4 Figure 1 shows an image of the TGPC homepage.